ShawnDong98/ShawnDong98.github.io/_posts/2021-03-20-【Research & Writing】中英文写作语料库.md

 ## Semantically Multi-modal Image Synthesis

 > X, has many real-world applications and draws much attention from the community.
+Previous works utilized different strategies for the task: X. While these methods made exceptional achievements in improving image quality and extending more applications, we take a step further to particularly focus on a specific X that X.

+>

 # Related Works